2015 Cricket World Cup Pool B

 Pool B of the 2015 Cricket World Cup took place from 15 February to 15 March 2015.
 The group consisted of India, Pakistan, United Arab Emirates, Ireland, Zimbabwe, West Indies and South Africa.
 This phase of the tournament was played as a full round-robin amongst all seven teams, with India, South Africa, Pakistan and West Indies advancing to the quarter-finals.
+India remained unbeaten in this Group.